architect/arc.codes/src/views/docs/en/reference/app.arc/ws.md

 #### Send Messages

-To publish a message to the client you can use the architect/functions ws.send method.
+To publish a message to a websocket client you can use the architect/functions ws.send method.
+You can call this method from any of your applications functions.

 Docs: [node](/docs/en/reference/runtime/node#arc.ws) - [ruby](/docs/en/reference/runtime/ruby#arc.ws) - [python](/docs/en/reference/runtime/python#arc.ws)